sumberg/kex_japan_2018/report/report.md

 6. Switch to next category and repeat process until all categories have been tested

 For step 1 we used a digital logic analyzer to measure the bit value on the output of the RP2A03, in order to ensure that an expected value was output.
 (TODO bilder på detta).
 We also recorded the response time for each instruction type (TODO tabell på detta?) at the same time.
-For steps 2 through 5 we utilized an Arduino M0 Pro to act as a master controller unit, which we programmed to tell the Atmega328P to start executing programs on the RP2A03 on our command, and at the same time measure the time it took for the Atmega328P to execute.
+For steps 2 through 5 we utilized the Arduino M0 Pro to act as a master controller unit, which we programmed to tell the Atmega328P to start executing programs on the RP2A03 on our command, and at the same time measure the time it took for the Atmega328P to execute.
 Three different test programs were written for each controller device (Arduino M0 Pro and Atmega328P), each following the same pattern:
 The Arduino waits for the Atmega328P to signal that it has completed its setup routine.
 The Atmega328P then waits for a start signal from the Arduino, which is sent upon the press of a hardware button.
 When the button is pressed, the Arduino sends a *go* signal to the Atmega328P and starts a timer.
 It then waits for the Atmega328P to signal that it has finished it execution, where upon the Arduino will stop it's timer and save the results.
 When the test program has finished, the Arduino outputs all the measured times.
-(TODO For the full test program implementations, see appendix kanske?)
+(TODO For the full test program implementations, see appendix kanske typ eller nåt?)

 TODO Eventuellt fylla ut?